slcs-jsc/jurassic/docs/manual/atmospheric_data.md

 # Atmospheric data

-This page describes the atmospheric input data used by JURASSIC, typically provided in a file named `atm.tab`.
+This page describes the atmospheric input data used by JURASSIC.
+In the example projects this is typically an ASCII file named `atm.tab`, but JURASSIC can also read and write atmospheric profiles in netCDF format.
 The atmospheric data file defines the thermodynamic and compositional state of the atmosphere used for radiative transfer and retrieval calculations.

 In JURASSIC, the atmospheric data represent the **model state**, while observation geometry and radiances are handled separately (see